Blog

 Background:

-When the lights can be seen, dancing against then evening skyline, the time has come for the quest to begin.
-When the isle appears from the mists the watery passage way is revealed.
-When the waters are silent and the day bleeds to dusk her beckoning call can be heard.
-All those courageous enough to take the voyage will face temptations and dangers both beautiful and horrifying as they seek the Queen of Life.
+All those courageous enough to take the voyage will face temptations and dangers, both beautiful and horrifying, as they seek the Queen of Life.
 It is said that anyone who unites with this mystical Queen is granted dominion over all living things.
-Many have travelled these silent waters, climbed the overgrown slopes of the isle and wandered deep in the sprawling forest but none have ever returned.
-Those who travel without purest intention will surely be lost to temptation and will never see the again the welcoming shores of home.
-So long as the Queen remains sequestered within the aegis of the grand tree at the forests heart pestilence, plague and death shall encircle humanity.
-Only through the union of humanity and the pure life force will the darkness lift.
+Many have travelled these silent waters, climbed the overgrown slopes of the isle, and wandered deep into the sprawling forest, but none have ever returned.

 Randy